Chocolate Chip Pancakes

 My whole family loves pancakes for breakfast, so you better believe we have them a few times a month.

 Our favorite is our classic Buttermilk Syrup.
-But for a tropical twist, add in macadamia nuts and substitute vanilla with a little almond extract.
+But for a tropical twist, add macadamia nuts and substitute vanilla with a little almond extract.

-Chocolate chip pancake ingredients ready for combining.
+Pancake ingredients ready for combining.

 BATTER.
-Whisk flour, sugar, cinnamon baking powder and salt in a large bowl.
-In a separate bowl stir together eggs, milk, butter and vanilla.
+Whisk flour, sugar, cinnamon baking powder, and salt in a large bowl.
+In a separate bowl stir together eggs, milk, butter, and vanilla.
 Add to flour mixture and beat until smooth, then fold in chocolate chips.

 COOK.
-Spoon batter into frying pan or skillet at the desired size.
-Flip when top begins to bubble, and cook an additional minute until golden brown.
+Spoon batter into a frying pan or skillet at the desired size.
+Flip when the top begins to bubble, and cook an additional minute until golden brown.
 (You can add extra chocolate chips to the tops of the pancakes when they come off the griddle so they melt just a tiny bit.)

 Griddle tip.
-Simply pour out the batter at an equal distant from each other on the griddle.
+Simply pour out the batter at an equal distance from each other on the griddle.
 This does make it more of a balancing act but it works great for making pancakes for a big family.

 Folding chocolate chips into the pancake batter.